rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/.ipynb_checkpoints/README-checkpoint.md

 ## Results

+Tuberculosis (TB) is still prevalent today for several reasons.
+One of the main reasons is the lack of access to proper healthcare and treatment in many parts of the world, especially in low-income countries.
+Other factors include poverty, poor living conditions, and a weak immune system, among others.

+As for the accuracy of the detection methods to derive mortality, it depends on the method used.
+The WHO recommends the use of the Directly Observed Therapy Short-course (DOTS) strategy, which includes regular monitoring and follow-up of patients to ensure treatment adherence and cure.
+However, some countries may still rely on less effective methods such as passive case finding, which can result in underdiagnosis and underreporting of cases.
+Additionally, the accuracy of the methods also depends on the quality of the data collected and the capacity of the healthcare systems to effectively implement the chosen method.

+The dashboard structure is useful in this case to have a general overview of the data and it helps the users to spot trends and patterns.
+The key points were highlighted through this process and were used to create a story that could help in the decision-making process.
+The correlation between the rate of detection of TB and the decline in the number of deaths of TB was analyzed and the most relevant features were taken into account to make a conclusion.
+The end goal of this process was to provide insights and support the decision-making process in addressing the TB problem.

 One of the *United Nations Sustainable Development Goals (SDGs)* is to put an end in the TB epidemic by the year of 2030.